Mon711/odin-website-1/README.md

-A landing page website as part of The Odin Project foundations course
+Designing a landing page website as part of a project from The Odin Project foundations course